Perishable Skills Program

 Perishable Skills/Communications Requirement for CPT

-Effective January 1, 2002, all peace officers (except reserve officers) below the middle management position and assigned to patrol, traffic, or investigation who routinely effect the physical arrest of criminal suspects are required to complete Perishable Skills and Communications training.
+Effective January 1, 2002, all peace officers (except reserve officers and jail deputies) below the middle management position are required to complete Perishable Skills and Communications training.
 In-lieu of completing the training, the requirement may be met by successfully passing a presenter-developed test that measures the approved training objectives.

 Perishable Skills training shall consist of a minimum of 12 hours in each 2 year period.
 Of the total 12 hours required, a minimum of 4 hours of each of the 3 following topical areas shall be completed: